meena30/Wordpress-integrated-with-CRM/README.md

 #VtigerCRM

-To manage the customer details from wordpress to vtiger CRM through Contact form7
+To manage the customer details from wordpress Contact form7 to vtiger CRM

+1.To get the contact form user details after successful submit
+2. send those data to vtigerCRM for easy customer tracking